ixkael/ixkael.github.io/_pages/expectations.md

 **Give me sufficient time**

 Sometimes you will need something from me (a paper reference, a piece of data or code, a letter of recommendation, etc).
 Please be mindful that those take time to prepare, so please give me enough warning.
 A short, informal email will suffice.
 And I do not mind reminders.

+**Have fun**

+Make sure you have fun doing research - at least some fraction of your time (like all jobs, there are numerous unavoidable duties and unpleasant activities).
+If you are having satisfaction or motivation issues, do get in touch, with me or any other person of the department you feel uncomfortable talking to.
+I personally adapted my research style and routine to make sure I enjoy my job - for example this includes allocating time for reading, writing, coding, mathematical derivations, etc.